CLOSING THE GAP

 In Fayette County, 30% of the area median income (AMI) is $21,450 for family of two.

-Follow Us @GleaningsHousingInc Social Media
+Follow Us @GleaningsHousingInc on Social Media

 Search for specific information here: